 Skip to content

-Home » Bull Trap Trading Strategy Forex
+Home » Mastering the Bull Trap Trading Strategy

-Bull Trap Trading Strategy Forex
+Mastering the Bull Trap Trading Strategy

 I wrote a post on the patterns we are looking for to trade the bull trap trading strategy.
 Review that trading article but here is a quick visual on what we are looking for.